madalinaeleonorag/Daily-UI/README.md

-This is a place where I'll add the [Daoly UI](https://www.dailyui.co/) projects for the 100 days
+This is a collection of daily UI projects from [Daily UI](https://www.dailyui.co/) for the 100 days challenge.

 ## Screenshots
 * Daily UI :: 001

 ![Daily UI :: 001](001/screenshot.png)